roadtocode4u/spaceship/docs/icp/14-border-and-border-radius/14-border-and-border-radius.md

 ## Border

-A border is a decorative or structural element that can be added to HTML elements to visually separate.
-It is a line that surrounds the content of an element and can be customized in terms of color, width, style.
+A border is a decorative or structural element that can be added to HTML elements to visually separate them from other elements.
+It is a line that surrounds the content of an element and can be customized in terms of color, width, and style.

-CSS Border have different properties like **border style**, **border color**, **border width**.

-**Syntax :**
+In CSS, you can use different properties to define the border of an element:

+* **`border-style`** defines the style of the border line.

+* **`border-color`** sets the color of the border.

+* **`border-width`** sets the thickness or width of the border.

+Here's an example of the syntax to set the border properties:

 ```css
 selector {